jacobcvm/Alpha-Knight-Survivor/README.md

   - Spawn outside the screen and move toward the player
   - Spawn more frequently as time passes
   - Stronger enemies spawn less often than the weaker ones
+  - The player becomes black when hit by any of their attacks
   - Drop XP on death

 ### 🔹 Magnet Mechanic